vespa-engine/blog/_posts/2022-10-26-building-billion-scale-vector-search-part-two.md

 After `execution.search(query)`, we have a list of hits ranked by the content nodes.
-However, to save network bandwidth (potentially hundreds or even thousands of nodes involved in the query), the hits data does not contain the actual data (fields defined with `indexing:summary`) — we need to fetch the field contents before we can start accessing field-level hit data.
-This is done by `ensureFilled(result, "vector-summary", execution)`.
+However, to save network bandwidth (potentially hundreds or even thousands of nodes involved in the query), the hits data does not contain the `summary` data — we need to fetch the field contents before we can start accessing field-level hit data.
+This is done in the `ensureFilled(result, "vector-summary", execution)` stage.

 In this case, we use an optional document summary `vector-data`.
 An explicit `document-summary` reduces network traffic, serialization, and deserialization cost.

-The internal search and fill protocols between stateless containers and stateful content nodes are based on [Protocol Buffers](https://developers.google.com/protocol-buffers) over RPC, avoiding huge serialization and deserialization overheads.
+The Vespa internal search and fill protocols between stateless containers and stateful content nodes are based on [Protocol Buffers](https://developers.google.com/protocol-buffers) over RPC, avoiding huge serialization and deserialization overheads.